vega/vega-loader-arrow/README.md

 This package extends Vega's set of data format parsers to support the type `"arrow"` in Vega version 5.0 and higher.
 It can also be used in a stand-alone fashion to create proxy objects representing each row in an Arrow table.

+You can try the arrow loader in [our Observable notebook](https://observablehq.com/@vega/apache-arrow-in-vega-lite).

 ## Usage Instructions

 ### Browser Use